b-harvest/zk-rollup-module-for-Cosmos-SDK/README.md

 B-Harvest investigated many existing implementations and found out that the "gnark" implemented by Consensys is very concise, no library dependency, language compatible to Cosmos-SDK, performance optimized, and also providing relevant tools for simple usecase of zk-SNARKs and zk-rollup.

-To not re-invent the wheel, we will actively re-utilize many parts of gnark implementation to create entire zk-rollup package customized to Tendermint/Cosmos-SDK based blockchain usecase.
+Not to re-invent the wheel, we will actively re-utilize many parts of gnark implementation to create entire zk-rollup package customized to Tendermint/Cosmos-SDK based blockchain usecase.

 The gnark repository includes